kitnil/awesome/README.md

 ## Ruby

+- [net-telnet](https://github.com/ruby/net-telnet) - Provides telnet client functionality.
+- [Zabbix](https://github.com/jjmartres/Zabbix) - A great collection of Zabbix scripts and templates
+- [coltrane](https://github.com/pedrozath/coltrane) - 🎹🎸A music theory library with a command-line interface
 - [um](https://github.com/sinclairtarget/um) - Create and maintain your own man pages so you can remember how to do stuff
 - [dev.to](https://github.com/thepracticaldev/dev.to) - Where programmers share ideas and help each other grow
-- [plots2](https://github.com/publiclab/plots2) - PublicLab.org - a collaborative knowledge-exchange platform in Rails; we welcome first-time contributors! :balloon:
+- [plots2](https://github.com/publiclab/plots2) - a collaborative knowledge-exchange platform in Rails; we welcome first-time contributors! :balloon:
 - [excel_to_code](https://github.com/tamc/excel_to_code) - Roughly translate some Excel spreadsheets to Ruby or C.
 - [cons](https://github.com/scottjad/cons) - makes consuming media so fast and easy that one might consume too much
 - [colorls](https://github.com/athityakumar/colorls) - A Ruby gem that beautifies the terminal's ls command, with color and font-awesome icons. :tada: